Atanasius0205/DolphinID-RolePlay/Levels.md

-In our server we develop a level system with benefits according to the more level you have.
+In minecity we develop a level system with benefits according to the more level you have.
 To level up you must play X number of hours

 **Level 1**